jarrighi/NewRelicPractice/README.md

 ```
 The Vagrantfile will allow us to create a virtual machine with Vagrant where you will do most of the lab work for this course.

-The directories in this folder will be accessible from the virtual machine and contain the app and scripts we will use for our labs.
+The other directories in this folder contain the app and scripts we will use for our labs and they will be accessible from the virtual machine at `/vagrant/`.
+This means you can use a GUI or terminal based text editor from your host operating system, or a terminal based text editor from within the virtual machine to update the application files.

 To spin up the virtual machine, run